 Since payment history is weighted more heavily with VantageScore than FICO (40% vs. 35%, respectively), a missed payment could bring your VantageScore down a bit more than your FICO score.

-Another reason for having a lower VantageScore could be having unpaid low-balance collections on your credit report, which hurt your VantageScore but not your FICO 8 or 9 score.
+Another reason for having a lower VantageScore could be having unpaid low-balance collection accounts on your credit report, which hurt your VantageScore but not your FICO 8 or 9 score.

 However, what people tend to see more commonly is that their VantageScore is slightly higher than their FICO score because VantageScore seems to be more forgiving when it comes to credit utilization.